ChaseFlorell/jQuery.ProfanityFilter/README.markdown

 The `jQuery.ProfanityFilter` has the ability to filter out profane words on the client side.

 This was built in order to allow users to "Opt-in" to profanity filtering, and offload all of the work to the client, saving the headache on the server.

-###**Usage Options**###
+The `jQuery.ProfanityFilter` also attempts to use Local Storage on the client machine in order to reduce lookups at the `externalSwears` URL.

+###**Usage:**###

+---

 Option 1: